A good group of people

 Our clients’ positive reviews reflect the trust and confidence The Hands of Sean Perry staff have built, receiving Remodeling magazine’s Big50 Award and GuildQuality’s Guildmaster with Distinction Award in recognition of excellence in craftsmanship and commitment to best practices in the construction industry.
 See all awards.

 Sean grew up in a family carpentry business, working summers for his father and grandfather through his college years.
-After graduating from college, Sean spent a few years in a social work position, but found that he was being called back to his roots, missing the fulfillment of finishing a tangible product.
-That longing led him back to the construction business, first as a laborer and then working his way up to lead carpenter with The Hands of Sean Perry Co.
+After graduating from college, he spent a few years in a social work position, but found that he was being called back to his roots, missing the fulfillment of finishing a tangible product.
+That longing led him back to the construction business.
+Having served as lead carpenter for The Hands of Sean Perry Co. for many years, he is now the company’s production manager, managing the flow of all projects to their successful completion.

 Involved in renovations of many of the city’s iconic places—Zambra, Doc Chey’s, the North Asheville Library and the restoration of the Thomas Wolfe Memorial—Jake’s construction experience is woven into the fabric of Asheville.
 Having owned his own company before joining The Hands of Sean Perry Co., Jake loves that his current role allows him to focus solely on his craft and completing the project at hand.
 Aside from work, Jake enjoys making music and spending time with his wife and two sons.